 A large amount of content in combination with a knowledge-based navigation pattern (like Wikipedia)

 Clearly defined taxonomies, consistent content grouping, and curated metadata

 - What you win in scalability you can lose in structure.

 The Sector Starter Kit provides a basic starting point for taxonomy-driven content with the content types for News and Resources, and Sector add-ons provide more options to sort and display content based on taxonomies.
-Try our Index A-Z online demo.
+For example, try out Index A-Z online demo.

 Search-driven or search-enabled content is organised in lists.
-The user can search through the content by keywords and filter results by relevance.
+The user can search the content by using keywords and filter results by relevance.

 The concept works well for: